 The Executive Board is comprised of the Work Package(WP) leaders, the Project Coordinator and Innovation Manager.
 The WP leaders are responsible for the coordination of the activities implemented under their responsibility, monitoring of the optimum use of resources allocated, the organization of events and meetings under their field of activities, and the collection and timing of submission of the deliverables under their responsibility.

 Despite being an EU funded project, the project will receive also guidance from its international Advisory Board.
 The Advisory Board consists of leading experts from around the world who are external to the project and independent of the project partners.
-They have been selected from both the scientific and industrial fields and they are balanced in gender.
+They have been selected from both the scientific and industrial fields and they are balanced in backgrounds.

 The Advisory Board will work closely with the project coordinator to examine progress reports and edit a yearly assessment report.
 They have been chosen primarily because of their expertise and experience working with or consulting to mining companies, and they will also how to exploit the project’s achievements and results beyond the project duration.

 - Gilles Bellefleur (Geological Survey of Canada, Canada)